1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Climate depends on latitude but not measured directly.

-84. The great circle route is shortest because:
+84. The great circle route is shortest because_____________.

 A) It avoids oceans